 Step 1: Getting your Account

 The first step is to obtain an account on the opensource Ergo project.
-After your account has been granted you are a free member of the ERGO project.
+After your account has been granted you are an official ERGO contributor and free member of the ERGO project.
 To do this, do the following:

 - Go to http://opensource.ncsa.illinois.edu and signup for an account.